 Ipswich City Council has a solid background of delivering nature conservation outcomes through mechanisms such as the Ipswich Enviroplan and the Ipswich Planning Scheme.
 The 2015 Nature Conservation Strategy (the Strategy) is a seminal document that will be used to inform and guide the continual successful delivery of Ipswich Enviroplan to achieve nature conservation outcomes across the City.

 The intent of the Strategy is to provide direction for Ipswich City Council to create a resilient natural environment and lessen the impact of detrimental processes.
 It is designed to provide guidance to inform multiple mechanisms, including regulatory and non-regulatory approaches to nature conservation.

 The actions arising from the Strategy will inform current and future activities, including programs and planning to be done in partnership with key stakeholders.

 The Strategy aims to:

 Six key threatening processes were identified as driving the need for a coordinated strategic approach to mitigate further degradation of nature conservation values in Ipswich.
+These are: